CREWdecisions/elicitr/tests/testthat/_snaps/plot_elic_cont.md

     Condition
       Error in `plot()`:
       !
 Incorrect value for `truth`:
-      x The name of the element in `truth` should be "min", "max", and "best" and not "min", "beast", and "max". i See Details in `elicitr::plot.elic_cont()`.
+      x The name of the elements in `truth` should be "min", "max", and "best" and not "min", "beast", and "max". i See Details in `elicitr::plot.elic_cont()`.

 ---